lightbend/kalix-jvm-sdk/samples/java-protobuf-eventsourced-counter/README.md

 ## Developing

-This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it, it may be useful to read up on [developing services](https://docs.kalix.io/services/) and in particular the [Java Protobuf SDK section](https://docs.kalix.io/java-protobuf/)
+This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it, it may be useful to read up on [Developing services](https://docs.kalix.io/developing-services/) and in particular the [Java Protobuf SDK section](https://docs.kalix.io/java-protobuf/)

 ## Building